Rock and neighboring counties see major downturn in infection rates

 And most of Rockingham’s neighboring North Carolina counties have dramatically decreased infection rates in recent weeks.

-Alamance saw a decline from 6.9% to 5.7%.
-And Person County, which struggled with a 10.6% rate on Friday, recorded a rate of 8.2% rate on Tuesday, according to state health statistics.

-Thus far, Rockingham County has conducted 75,110 COVID-19 tests.
-Statewide, 874,906 people have been diagnosed with COVID-19 and 11,535 have died from the disease, according to the N.C.
+Rockingham County has conducted more than 75,110 COVID-19 tests.
+Statewide, at least 874,906 people have been diagnosed with COVID-19 and 11,535 have died from the disease, according to the N.C.
 Department of Health and Human Services.

-Meanwhile, vaccine clinics opened doors to frontline essential workers one week earlier than expected last week and those vaccines continue this week.
+Meanwhile, vaccine clinics opened doors to frontline essential workers one week earlier than expected last week and those vaccines continue.

-Frontline essential workers and all others currently eligible for a COVID-19 vaccination in North Carolina became eligible to sign up through Cone Health on Friday and should continue to seek a vaccine moving forward.
+Frontline essential workers and all others currently eligible for a COVID-19 vaccination in North Carolina became eligible to sign up through Cone Health.

 Appointment sheduling at conehealth.com/vaccine is available for the following: